Linear algebra: History

 The procedure (using counting rods) for solving simultaneous linear equations now called Gaussian elimination appears in the ancient Chinese mathematical text Chapter Eight: Rectangular Arrays of The Nine Chapters on the Mathematical Art.
 Its use is illustrated in eighteen problems, with two to five equations.

 Systems of linear equations arose in Europe with the introduction in 1637 by René Descartes of coordinates in geometry.
 In fact, in this new geometry, now called Cartesian geometry, lines and planes are represented by linear equations, and computing their intersections amounts to solving systems of linear equations.

 The first systematic methods for solving linear systems used determinants and were first considered by Leibniz in 1693.
 In 1750, Gabriel Cramer used them for giving explicit solutions of linear systems, now called Cramer's rule.
 Later, Gauss further described the method of elimination, which was initially listed as an advancement in geodesy.

+"The leading mathematicians of the nineteenth and early twentieth centuries developed and used most of the basic results and techniques of linear algebra for perhaps a hundred years, without even defining an abstract vector space: nor is there anything to suggest they suffered thereby."
 In 1844 Hermann Grassmann published his "Theory of Extension" which included foundational new topics of what is today called linear algebra.
 In 1848, James Joseph Sylvester introduced the term matrix, which is Latin for womb.

 Linear algebra grew with ideas noted in the complex plane.
 For instance, two numbers w and z in $\mathbb{C}$ have a difference w – z, and the line segments '̅'̅w̅z̅'̅'̅ and 0̅(̅'̅'̅w̅'̅'̅ −̅ '̅'̅z̅'̅'̅)̅ are of the same length and direction.
 The segments are equipollent.
 The four-dimensional system $\mathbb{H}$ of quaternions was discovered by W.R.
 Hamilton in 1843.
 The term vector was introduced as v = xi + yj + zk representing a point in space.
 The quaternion difference p – q also produces a segment equipollent to '̅'̅p̅q̅'̅'̅.
 Other hypercomplex number systems also used the idea of a linear space with a basis.